Other commercial insurance products: Protection for claims that our policy does not cover

 Cyber liability insurance can respond to a loss of data or a data breach, whether the result of a malicious hacker or simply because you left your laptop at Starbucks.
 Data breaches can result in both first party (e.g., costs related to notification, cyber-extortion and business interruption) and third party (e.g., claims for damages arising from stolen data or confidential information) losses.
 Cyber liability insurance can respond to both, and may include access to data breach consultants and other experts to assist if your firm suffers a breach.

 There are other commercial products available for different risks, and the existing insurance continues to evolve to respond to new risks in doing business.
 Excess insurance can also "drop down" and respond to risks that our policy does not cover, usually subject to a deductible or self-insured retention.
+It may even pay amounts in excess of the limits provided under other Parts of the policy.
 You can also buy other insurance policies that have been developed by commercial underwriters to protect the firm and its members for risks that we do not insure.
 There are different insurance options available and the terms of cover, including deductible amounts, may vary between insurers and brokers.
-Talk to one or more brokers to learn what is best for you and your firm.
+Shop around.
+The market is competitive, and constantly evolving, so talk to one or more brokers to learn what is best for you and your firm.